NouranAhmedk/FanControlSystem/README.md

 **PWM Driver Requirements**
 >1.
 No need to implement a full driver.
 Just use the same PWM Timer0 function implemented in the course. >You will implement a full timer driver in the final project
 >2.
 The driver has one function:
->void PWM_Timer0_Start(uint8 duty_cycle)
+>  - void PWM_Timer0_Start(uint8 duty_cycle)
-> Description:
+>    - Description:
-> The function responsible for trigger the Timer0 with the PWM Mode.
+>       -The function responsible for trigger the Timer0 with the PWM Mode.
-> Setup the PWM mode with Non-Inverting.
+>       -Setup the PWM mode with Non-Inverting.
-> Setup the prescaler with F_CPU/8.
+>       -Setup the prescaler with F_CPU/8.
-> Setup the compare value based on the required input duty cycle
+>       -Setup the compare value based on the required input duty cycle
-> Setup the direction for OC0 as output pin through the GPIO driver.
+>       -Setup the direction for OC0 as output pin through the GPIO driver.
-> The generated PWM signal frequency will be 500Hz to control the DC Motor speed.
+>       -The generated PWM signal frequency will be 500Hz to control the DC Motor speed.
-> Inputs:
+>   -Inputs:
-> duty_cycle: The required duty cycle percentage of the generated
->PWM signal.
-Its value should be from 0 → 100
+>       -duty_cycle: The required duty cycle percentage of the generated PWM signal.
+Its value should be >from 0 → 100
->Return: None
+>   -Return: None